 There are differences between the packages (like pfBlockerNG existing on pfSense only), but they’re so user-specific that I highly suggest that you search exactly what you’d like to implement and confirm that pfSense/OPNsense has it before deciding which firewall to use.

-I do want to be clear that this is one of the biggest differences between pfSense and OPNsense. pfSense and OPNsense have extremely similar offerings by default, so you need to ensure that the packages/plugins that you’d like to use (if you’d like to use them), exist on the software.
+I do want to be clear that this is one of the biggest differences between pfSense vs. OPNsense. pfSense and OPNsense have extremely similar offerings by default, so you need to ensure that the packages/plugins that you’d like to use (if you’d like to use them), exist on the software.

-VPN: pfSense vs. OPNsense
+VPN Servers: pfSense vs. OPNsense

-If you’re interested in setting up a VPN, pfSense and OPNsense will both allow you to do it relatively easily.
+If you’re interested in setting up a VPN, pfSense, and OPNsense will both allow you to do it relatively easily.
 I did find the process of installing WireGuard slightly easier on OPNsense, but I have tutorials on pfSense and OPNsense which will help you get up and running quickly.

 pfSense and OPNsense will allow you to set up IPsec, OpenVPN, and WireGuard VPNs.